mathias-buder/Double-Door-Control/README.md

 ### What Happens in Case of Errors?

 If both doors are open at the same time, or if there’s a problem closing the doors, the system will enter the FAULT state.
 This means there is a potential security issue or malfunction that needs to be resolved.
 The system will remain in the FAULT state until both doors are properly closed.

----

-## Summary of System Behavior

-1. **Idle** - The system starts by waiting for action.
-2. **Unlock** - The system moves to an "unlocked" state when a door is unlocked.
-3. **Open** - Once unlocked, if the door is opened, the system moves to an "open" state.
-4. **Fault** - If something goes wrong (like both doors opening simultaneously), the system moves to a "fault" state.

 ## User Tips